 - Compare your insurance policies and switch to a better plan that gives your adequate coverage.
 This includes your car, motor, health, and life insurance policies.

-Ask for professional advice if you unable to manage your finances.
+Ask for professional advice if you are unable to manage your finances.
 Educate yourself about various ways you can start saving and stay financially focused.
 It might seem difficult to stay within a budget but soon it will become a lifestyle helping you save more.